NicThelander/Haskell_stack_interpreter/readme.txt

+A project I did during an internship, had to make a stack structure and be able to set and load variables, use literal values, perform arithmetic and loop.

 ADDING LOOP FUNCTIONALITY (also includes the cabal2nix, how I did it will be listed at the bottom of this file):

 I took out the web part of the initial program so we can just check the looping on a file for